phil-hofmann/lpFun/README.md

 import numpy as np
 from lpfun import Transform

-# Create a Transform object with dimension=3, degree=4
+# Create a Transform object with dimension=3, degree=4, p=2 (default value)
 t = Transform(3, 20, 2)

 # Warmup the JIT compiler
 t.warmup()

-# Print the dim of the polynomial space
+# Print the dimension of the polynomial space
 print(f"N = {len(t)}")

 # Define a function